 10. What should you do if your personal information changes?

 You should tell us so that we can update our records using the details in the Contact Us section of our website.
-We’ll then update your records if we can.
+We will then update your records if we can.

 11. Do you have to provide your personal information to us?

-We’re unable to provide you with our products or services if you do not provide certain information to us.
-In cases where providing some personal information is optional, we’ll make this clear.
+We are unable to provide you with our products or services if you do not provide certain information to us.
+In cases where providing some personal information is optional, we will make this clear.

 12. Do we do any monitoring involving processing of your personal information?